DouglasAllen/equationoftime.herokuapp.com/app/views/tut.md

 http://www.analemma.com/.

-   Your longitude is needed first to calculate what is termed "Mean local noon".
+&nbsp;&nbsp;&nbsp;   Your longitude is needed first to calculate what is termed "Mean local noon".
 If you are west of the Greenwich Prime Meridian then your longitude has a minus sign.
 If you are east of the Greenwich Prime Meridian then your longitude has a positive sign.( not needed though )